 Once the shutdown ends, we anticipate that there will be numerous cleanup opportunities throughout the park system.
 Volunteers can contact their local friends groups at that time to find events.
 People can also follow NPCA on Twitter for park updates and cleanup opportunities once the shutdown is over.

 In the meantime, some friends groups are offering other creative ways to help Park Service employees.
-The Friends of Petrified Forest National Park raised money to make emergency no-interest loans available to furloughed park staff, for example, and the Shenandoah National Park Trust is collecting packaged snacks for park staff working without pay and asking supporters to write notes of gratitude for furloughed staff to receive when they return to work.
+For example, the Shenandoah National Park Trust is collecting packaged snacks for park staff working without pay and asking supporters to write notes of gratitude for furloughed staff to receive when they return to work.
 Contact your local friends group to see if you can support efforts like these during the shutdown.

 When will national parks fully reopen?

 The president needs to work with Congress to pass a spending bill for parks to fully reopen.
 The current budget impasse is part of a broader funding crisis facing parks, which suffer from years of underfunding and a $11.6 billion backlog of needed maintenance and repair projects.
 More than 330 million people visit these iconic and inspirational places annually, bringing tourism dollars to communities that depend on them.
 NPCA hopes for the sake of our federal workers and public lands that President Trump will work with Congress to pass bipartisan legislation that ends the shutdown and provides improved funding for our national parks and the people who care for them.